 DIET: Eat any nourishing food that can be taken with comfort.
 Avoid extremely hot foods.
-Do not use a straw for 24 hrs after surgery.
-It is sometimes advisable, but not absolutely required, to confine the first day's intake to liquids or pureed, COLD foods (ice cream, pudding, jello, yogurt, applesauce, soups, milk shakes, etc.) It is best to avoid foods like nuts, sunflower seeds, popcorn, etc., which may get lodged in the socket areas and spicy foods.
+Do not use a straw for 7 days after surgery.
+It is sometimes advisable, but not absolutely required, to confine the first day's intake to liquids or COLD soft foods (ice cream, pudding, jello, yogurt, applesauce, milk shakes, etc.) It is best to avoid anything spicy and foods like nuts, seeds, popcorn, etc., which may get lodged in the socket areas.
 Over the next several days you may gradually progress to solid foods.
 It is important not to skip meals!
 If you take nourishment regularly you will feel better, gain strength, have less discomfort and heal faster.
 If you are a diabetic, maintain your normal eating habits or follow instructions given by your doctor.